 The Company has zero tolerance towards sexual harassment at the workplace and hasadopted a policy on prevention prohibition and redressal of sexual harassment atworkplace in line with the provisions of the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and the Rules thereunder.
-The Companyhas not received any complaint of sexual harassment during the financial year 2015-16.
+The Companyhas not received any complaint of sexual harassment during the FY 2019-20.

 The Company has complied with provisions relating to the constitution of InternalCompliant Committee under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013.

 Your Directors record their sincere appreciation for the assistance support andguidance provided by all stakeholders including employees banks customers suppliersregulatory & government authorities business associates.
 The Directors commend thecontinuing commitment and dedication of all employees at all levels and look forward totheir continued support in future.
 Your Directors value your involvement as shareholdersand look forward to your continuing support.